okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-user-scoped-account-management/main/index.md

 - main
 ---

-This guide explains how to set up end-user driven account management in your org using the MyAccount API.
+This guide explains how to set up end user driven account management in your org using the MyAccount API.

 > **Note:** This guide is for the enhanced MyAccount API, accessible at `/idp/myaccount`.
 The `/api/v1/myaccount` endpoint is deprecated.
 See [MyAccount API (deprecated)](/docs/reference/api/archive-myaccount/) for the docs of the older API version.